Habitat for Humanity Portugal

 - Home construction with volunteer labor

-The Braga affiliate in Portugal is a lively example of an effective volunteering program.
+The Habitat affiliate in Portugal is a lively example of an effective volunteering program.
 It attracts the enthusiasm of more than 300 volunteers a year.
 At the same time, local volunteers are showing their commitment to improving their communities by working on the construction sites.
 They are building homes in partnership with low income families.

-- Working with companies and special groups
+- Working with companies

 The affiliate also hosts corporate partner builds with such long-term Habitat supporters as Whirlpool and Thrivent Financial.
 Many international churches and women’s associations have also found Braga to be a prime building location.
 Some international affiliates also have worked with Habitat in Portugal.

 - Working with international schools